nyc-copperheads-2016/todomvc-rails-no-ajax-challenge/README.md

 ## Before you start:
   - What's behavior driven development?
   - Understand the Red, Green, Refactor cycle
-  - We test outside in.
+  - We test outside in